Aerial firefighting and forestry in southern Australia: Firebombing

 The Forests Commission Victoria developed a strong relationship with the RAAF from the 1930s through to the early 1960s.
-L-R - Unknown RAAF Pilot, FCV Chief Fire Officer, Ted Gill, and FCV Communications Officer, Geoff Weste at Laverton in front of an Avro Lincoln used for fire spotting - circa 1962.
-Source: Athol Hodgson.
-FCRPA* collection.
+L–R – Unknown RAAF Pilot, FCV Chief Fire Officer, Ted Gill, and FCV Communications Officer, Geoff Weste at Laverton in front of an Avro Lincoln used for fire spotting – circa 1962.

 Firebombing in a military sense was developed during WW2 and designed to damage a target using incendiary devices, rather than from the blast effect of large bombs.
 However, the term “firebombing”, although commonly used, is not an accurate description when applied to aerial firefighting although some of the early experiments included dropping “bomb like” containers from military aircraft.

 The effectiveness of aerial firebombing is complex and depends on many factors including: aircraft turn-around time, distance from fire, aircraft type (fixed wing vs rotary), aircraft performance, load size, terrain, drop characteristics, drop door system, ambient weather conditions, wind, availability of ground support, fire intensity, fire size, fuel type, pilot skill and suppressant used.

 Firebombing improves the chances of a first attack on a bushfire being successful by up to 50 per cent when the Fire Danger FFDI ranges from moderate to high (<24).
 However, the chances of success fall rapidly as the fire danger index rises, fuel loads increase and delays in reaching the fire extend.
 For example, the probability of success drops to less than 20% if the FFDI is severe (>50) and the delay is more 30 minutes.
 These figures are significantly affected by the presence or absence of ground crews.

 Limitations of firebombing are often determined by: